DivineOmega/SEO-Middleware/README.md

 * Redirecting production HTTP requests to HTTPS
 * Removal of `www.` from requests and redirecting
-* Middleware classes can be applied globall or to specific routes
+* Middleware classes can be applied global or to specific routes

 ## Quick Start